UncoderIO/Roota/RootA_Specification.md

 Required: *mandatory*

-Description: The name of the rule which reflects the goal and the method used in the rule
+Description: The name of the rule which reflects the goal and the method used in the rule.

 Example: name: `Possible Credential Dumping using comsvcs.dll`